 Amen in the Bible

-In forty-nine instances, over 90% of the time, the Bible uses “Amen” to conclude a prayer.
+In forty-nine instances, over 90 percent of the time, the Bible uses “Amen” to conclude a prayer.

 Once, in Revelation 3:14, Amen appears as a proper noun, an intriguing reference to God.